sethyuan/logseq-plugin-kanban-board/README.en.md

 1. Using the slash command `/Kanban Board`, input the block reference and the property name in above data format in the dialog that opens.
 1. Click the dot on the root block (`board` in the above example) to open the context menu, select `Kanban Board`, and input the property name in the dialog that opens, the block reference is filled for you automatically.
 1. Using the slash command `/Kanban Board (Empty)`, the plugin will automatically create an empty kanban board and its data for you.
-1. Using the slash command `/Kanban Board (Marker Query)`, the plugin will automatically create a Kanban board based on an query that returns tasks.
-The first parameter is the name of the Kanban board, and the remaining parameters are the task status that you want to display as lists.
 1. Using the slash command `/Kanban Board (Query)`, the plugin will automatically create a Kanban board based on an query that returns blocks.
 The first parameter is the name of the Kanban board, the second parameter is the property to be used as lists.
+1. Using the slash command `/Kanban Board (Task Query)`, the plugin will automatically create a Kanban board based on an query that returns tasks.
+The first parameter is the name of the Kanban board, and the remaining parameters are the task status that you want to display as lists.

 ## NOTE